 Developers first toyed with building a casino or an expressway, or even a rail line, but then decided to think bigger.
-Current construction of the mega-development call for more than 2,000 housing units spread across the 178 acres.
+The current construction of the mega-development calls for more than 2,000 housing units spread across 178 acres.
 Rather than recreate the Pittsburgh Technology Center, which was already done phenomenally, plans to repurpose the former steel mill include a neighborhood where people work and live with plenty of green space.

-The $20 million project will require construction crews to create office space that includes a rooftop deck and space for park bikes and cars.
+The $20 million projects will require construction crews to create office space that includes a rooftop deck and space for park bikes and cars.

 Farther up the Allegheny also in Lawrenceville is the call for proposals to build a new industrial park.
 Located on the former site of Tippins International, the spot is ideal in terms of size and proximity to downtown as well as the tech-friendly Baker’s Square and Carnegie Mellon University.

 Creating places to stay, eat, and be entertained is the goal of one developer in the millennial popular neighborhood of Beechview.
 Located on the trolley line to downtown and in easy access to the airport, Beechview offers plenty of appeals.

 The area has the potential to house a variety of businesses and restaurants up and down Broadway Avenue.

 The Urban Redevelopment Authority is hungry for proposals that reimagine historic sites.
 Development potential for an ice hockey rink in Shadyside, at the historic Hunt Armory, has spurred excitement and possible interest from the Pens to be involved.